JasonKarle/rpi_weather/README.md

 ### Prerequisites

 1. Python 3
-2. an API key from [openweathermap] (https://openweathermap.org/api) for the location you want the local weather.
+2. an API key from OpenWeatherMap] (https://openweathermap.org/api) for the location you want the local weather.
 Sign up for a free account and follow the directions to get your desired API key.

 ### Installing